 Did you make this recipe?
 Please rate it and leave a comment below because I love hearing from you!
 You can also tag @anediblemosaic on social media.
 To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
 Xoxo, Faith

 Apple Slab Pie with Nutty Oat Crumble Topping

 - 4 teaspoons milk

-- For the crust, whisk together the flour, pulverized walnuts (if using), and salt in a large bowl and then cut in the butter with a pastry cutter or a fork until it looks like coarse meal.
+- Whisk together the flour, pulverized walnuts (if using), and salt in a large bowl and then cut in the butter with a pastry cutter or a fork until it looks like coarse meal.
 Add water 1 tablespoon at a time, working the dough together with your fingertips just until it comes together, and only adding enough water so the dough comes together when you squeeze it.
 Gather the dough together into a ball and then flatten it into a rectangle; wrap it in plastic wrap and refrigerate until chilled, about 30 minutes.

 - Preheat the oven to 375F; get out a 15 by 10 by 1-inch baking sheet.
 (I don’t bother lining the baking sheet because there’s enough butter in the crust to prevent it from sticking, but you can line the bottom with parchment paper if you want).

 - Roll out the dough to an 18 by 13-inch rectangle on a lightly floured surface.
 Drape it over the rolling pin to help you transfer the dough to the prepared baking sheet.
-If necessary, trim the dough to within ¾-inch of the edge of the pan, and then fold it over and flute it as desired.
+If necessary, trim the dough to within 3/4-inch of the edge of the pan, and then fold it over and flute it as desired.
 Use the tines of a fork to poke a few holes in the bottom of the crust.